shawnduong/HackerPass/doc/ino.md

   - There is a minimum wait time of 10 seconds between each non-prompted flush.²

 ## [`config.h`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/config.h)

+This contains unit-specific configurations.

+`SSID` \
+`PASSWORD`

+The network SSID (name) and password.
+If there is not password, set it to be an empty string.

+`TIMEOUT`

+How long in milliseconds to wait for a network connection before giving up.
+This is used at the start of the main loop upon detecting a network disconnect.
+If no connection is found, continue *unless* a connection is explicitly required (as is the case in an urgent cache max flush).

+`API`

+The API endpoint.
+Remember to include `http://`.
+This has not been tested yet with HTTPS or domain names, and has so far been tested with a direct IP address.⁶ Do not include a trailing slash.

+`MAX_EVENTS` \
+`MAX_USERS`

+Adjustable numbers based on event logistics.

+`MAX_PROVISIONERS`

+The maximum number of provisioner cards across all organizers.

+`USER_ID_CACHE_SIZE`

+Size of the send cache.

+`HP_KEY`

+A unique 64-bit value that should also be set in `/src/web/keys.py`.
+This should remain a secret.⁶

 ## [`upload.sh`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/upload.sh)
 ## [`include/algos.h`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/include/algos.h)
 ## [`include/api.h`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/include/api.h)